mtanksl/OpenTibia/README.md

 # First run

 You need Visual Studio and .NET 4.6.1.
 Just press F5 to run the server.
 Use Tibia 8.6 client with an ip changer to connect to localhost on port 7171.
+Use account number 1 and password 1.

 # Notes